-Once the required temperature achieved, the compressor automatically turns off.
+Once the required temperature is achieved, the compressor automatically turns off.
 Similarly, if the temperature increases, the compressor turns on to cool the ice basket.

 This automatic Turn ON- Turn OFF process makes a knocking sound.
 You don’t need to worry about it.

 3. Water Levels

 If you have a portable ice maker then maintaining the water level is a little difficult.
-Once the water level reduced, the machine stops making ice resulting into a knocking sound.
+Once the water level is reduced, the machine stops making ice resulting in a knocking sound.

 If your ice maker is connected to a water line directly then it might be possible that- water line is clogged with scale formation.
 In that case, you have to clean your ice maker and water line properly.

 4. Faulty Water Pump

 A water pump helps to bring water from reservoir to freezing compartment.
 In case, your water pump is faulty or clogged then no water supplied to freezing compartment.
 Due to which, a knocking sounds occurs.

 If your water pump is not working then it’s time to call your ice maker brand for repairs or replacement.

 You might be thinking- if ice maker is made for cooling purposes then why heating is required.
 So, let me explain this-

 Once water is supplied to the freezing compartment, the ice cubes are made.
 But, due to freezing effect, it stick to the moulds.
 In order to take it off from cubes mould, heating is required.

 Due to heating, it produces a knocking sound.
 However, if the knocking sound continues for more than one minute then it’s not because of heating.
 There must be some other problems with your machine.